 Instructions

-- Set a pan to medium heat and add oil.
+- Set a pan to medium-low heat and add oil.

-- Add the rest of the vegetables and pour in the chicken bouillon broth.
-Mix everything together and set to a low heat to bring to a low simmer.
+- Add the peas, carrots, and potatoes.
+Then add the water.
+Gently stir everything and bring to a boil.
+Once boiling, lower the heat to get to a low simmer.

 Nutrition